 If taking the train across Canada isn’t on your bucket list, it totally should be!
 Seeing the entire country, from Halifax to Vancouver, by train is an unforgettable experience like no other.
 You will go to sleep in one province and time zone and wake up in a completely different part of Canada.

 15 Things To Know Before Taking The Train Across Canada

-#1: Via Rail is the only company to offer cross-Canada train travel
+#1: Via Rail is the only company to offer cross Canada train travel

 Via Rail Canada is owned by the Canadian government and is the only company to offer train travel from one end of Canada to the other.
 If you are looking to travel between Halifax and Vancouver, you are going to have to book through Via Rail.

-If you want the true transcontinental experience and start in Halifax, you will take “The Atlantic” to Montreal and then take a commuter train down to Toronto.
+If you want the true transcontinental experience and start in Halifax, you will take “The Ocean” to Montreal and then take a commuter train down to Toronto.
 If this sounds confusing, it really isn’t and Via Rail staff are just a phone call away to help with the planning.